Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index

-In most Bayesian optimization setups, gradient-based methods including multi-start stochastic gradient descent, BFGS, and L-BFGS-B effectively optimize analytical acquisition functions, such as EI and UCB.
-These methods are also applicable for optimizing the PBGI acquisition function.
+In most Bayesian optimization setups, gradient-based methods including multi-start stochastic gradient descent, BFGS, and L-BFGS-B, are used to effectively optimize analytical acquisition functions, such as EI and UCB.
+These methods can also be used to optimize the PBGI acquisition function.
 To facilitate this, we provide the gradient formula for the PBGI acquisition function.
 In what follows, mirroring the preceding and following sections, if costs are stochastic then $c(x)$ should be replaced with its respective mean.
 We also omit time subscripts to ease notation.

-\begin{proposition}[Gradient of PBGI] Let $\mu(x)$ and $\sigma(x)$ be the mean and standard deviation of the posterior Gaussian process $(f\given y_1,..,y_t)(x)$.
+\begin{proposition}[Gradient of PBGI] Let $\mu(x)$ and $\sigma(x)$ be the mean and standard deviation of the posterior Gaussian process $(f\given x_{1:t}, y_{1:t})(x)$.
 With this notation, the gradient of the acquisition function $\alpha^{\f{PBGI}}(x)$ is given by

 where $\phi$ and $\Phi$ denote the density and cumulative distribution function of a standard normal distribution, respectively. \end{proposition}

 \begin{proof} Recall that when $\psi(x)\~[N](\mu(x), \sigma(x))$ is Gaussian, the expected improvement with respect to the comparator $y$ is given as